aludin/BB10Apress/README.md

 BB10Apress
 ==========

-Code samples for learning BlackBerry 10 programming
+Code samples for "Learn BlackBerry 10 Apps Development" published by APress.

+HelloCascades: teaches you how to deploy a simple application on the Simulator and the device.
+See Chapter 1

 Invoker: shows you how to call target applications using the invocation framework.
-See chapter 10
+See Chapter 10